MD Accelerated Programs

 Students matriculate with the incoming medical school class in the summer.
 The 3+3 programming begins in the fall of the first year of medical school, with an early introduction of clinical rotations.

-In order to complete the graduation requirements in a compressed time frame, students in the 3+3 program do not get an eight-week summer break after the first year.
+In order to complete the graduation requirements in a compressed time frame, students in the 3+3 program do not get a full summer break after the first year.
 Students are enrolled in a combination of rotations during this time and continue to work on their medical student research project.

 Students will be expected to take and pass USMLE Step 1 and Step 2, a Penn State College of Medicine requirement before graduation.
-Students will have preparation time in the third year to successfully complete these requirements.
+Students will have preparation time to successfully complete these requirements.

 Students will participate in commencement from medical school in May of their third year.
 Participating 3+3 students will begin three years of residency training in June, at what would be the start of their fourth year in a traditional MD pathway.